daien/daien.github.io/_posts/2025-02-02-DeepSeekR1-Mastermind.md

 Beyond good systems engineering (separation of concerns, specification, verification, and validation of pre-/post-conditions, etc), process rewards could also be a powerful set of guardrails at inference time, enabling the automated detection of this type of prompt bugs, maybe even adversarial ones that try to do prompt injection to induce faulty reasoning like logical fallacies?

-### The best kept secret of autonomy: the human in the loop
+### The best kept secret of autonomy: the human in the loop.

 Another benefit of reasoning traces is that it enables the end user to give high-level corrective feedback when the answer is wrong based on a misunderstanding due to ambiguity (e.g., a loose application of the rules).
 That type of "lightweight cheating" drastically improves R1's performance.